jjr-simiatec/FreeRTOS-TCP-for-PIC32/README.md

 [**Note**: there are fixes for FreeRTOS+TCP and FreeRTOS+FAT that have not been released officially yet.]

-[**Note**: the build instructions are out of date.
-FreeRTOS+TCP was not integrated as part of the standard FreeRTOS distribution, for example.]

 ## Non-requirements

 You don't need MPLAB Harmony, the Microchip Legacy Peripheral Libraries or Microchip Libraries for Applications.

 ## How to build

-1. In the root folder (marked `$` in the project structure above), you will need to copy/unpack the FreeRTOS and FreeRTOS-Plus source code.
-Alternatively, create symbolic links to the locations of the FreeRTOS and FreeRTOS-Plus source trees.
+1. In the root folder (marked `$` in the project structure above), you will need to copy/unpack the FreeRTOS and FreeRTOS+FAT source code.
+Put the FreeRTOS+FAT source in the FreeRTOS-Plus directory.
+Alternatively, create symbolic links to the locations of the source trees.
 For example on Windows:
-`mklink /d FreeRTOS "%USERPROFILE%\Documents\FreeRTOSv9.0.0\FreeRTOS"` `mklink /d FreeRTOS-Plus "%USERPROFILE%\Documents\FreeRTOS_Labs_160919\FreeRTOS-Plus"`
+`mklink /d FreeRTOS "%USERPROFILE%\Documents\FreeRTOSv10.2.1\FreeRTOS"` `mklink /d FreeRTOS-Plus "%USERPROFILE%\Documents\FreeRTOSv10.2.1\FreeRTOS-Plus"` `mklink /d FreeRTOS-Plus\Source\FreeRTOS-Plus-FAT "%USERPROFILE%\Documents\FreeRTOS-Plus-FAT-160919a-MIT"`

 2. Using MPLABX IDE, open the projects `CLI`, `FAT`, `RTOS` and `TCPIP`.

 3. For each project, select the required configuration and then build.
 The available configurations are `MZ_DAB`, `MZ_EFM`, `MZ_ECM` and `MX_795` corresponding to the microcontroller type on each Starter Kit.

 4. Finally, load the project called `Science`.
 Again, select the required configuration and build.
 Use the Run command in the IDE to program the microcontroller.

+##Known issues

+A couple of bugs in FreeRTOS+TCP and FreeRTOS+FAT can result in heap corruption or an exception.
+Use unoffical code releases that can be found here: https://sourceforge.net/p/freertos/discussion/382005/thread/c27aeb20b5/ and also manually apply the modification described here: https://sourceforge.net/p/freertos/discussion/382005/thread/6e3856e518/

 ## How to use